 - Ambleside Online: Ambleside is a free, online, Charlotte Mason homeschooling curriculum.
 Great living book selections from the early years through to high school.

 - Mensa for Kids: The Mensa for Kids Excellence in Reading Program is pretty cool.
 Your kids can earn a certificate and t-shirt for working through their booklist!

 - 1000 Good Books List: This list, put out by Classical Christian Education Support Loop, is a real gem.
 The lists are arranged by from primary all the way through high school.
-I used this list extensively when looking for high quality books for my oldest when she was a new reader — most of the selections commonly labeled as “easy readers” and those “first chapter books” are drivel at best — and this list provided some great alternatives.
+I used this list extensively when looking for high-quality books for my oldest when she was a new reader — most of the selections commonly labelled as “easy readers” and those “first chapter books” are drivel at best — and this list provided some great alternatives.

 - Classical Reader: This list is also available in print from Classical Academic Press and is a new favourite of mine.
 You can filter books by author, level, grade, genre, and even by medals/awards won!
 I love that this is a searchable list, and has been put out by such a trustworthy source.